Central Command (India): Post 1962 Indo-China war

-Rescue operations during 2013 North India floods

-During 2013 North India floods in its rescue operations "Operation Surya Hope" in Uttarakhand, the Central Command mobilised over 8,000 troops for rescue and relief operations for stranded people on all four different axis of Rishikesh-Uttarkashi-Harsil-Gangotri axis, Rudraprayag-Kedarnath axis, Joshimath-Badrinath axis and Dharchula-Tawaghat axis in Pithoragarh district.
-Under operation Ganga, the Army evacuated 1,150 persons from Harsil area; 6,000 from Joshimath and 700 from Tawaghat area.
-Army operations in the 40,000 square kilometres were led by Lieutenant General Anil Chait, General Officer Commanding-in-Chief, Central Command.
+Humanitarian assistance and flood relief operations

+Central Command undertook humanitarian and Flood Relief Operations at various locations during flash floods including Delhi and Kinnaur (Himachal Pradesh).

 Structure

-Central Command's Area Of Responsibility (AOR) covers eight states of India:Uttar Pradesh, Uttarakhand, Himachal Pradesh, Madhya Pradesh, Chhattisgarh, Bihar, Jharkhand and Odisha.
+Central Command's Area Of Responsibility (AOR) covers eight states of India: Uttar Pradesh, Uttarakhand, Himachal Pradesh, Madhya Pradesh, Chhattisgarh, Bihar, Jharkhand and Odisha.
 18 Regimental Centres and a large number of logistic and training establishments come under Central Command.
 The responsibility for the central sector of the Western border with Pakistan also lies with Central Command.
 Almost half of the 62 cantonments in India lie within the Central Command's theatre.

+In February 2024, reports emerged for the formation of a new Corps under the Central Command for deployment along Line of Actual Control (LAC).
+The XVIII Corps will consist of at least one division (with around 15,000 to 18,000 combat soldiers each) and three independent brigades.
+This includes 14 RAPID Division, 9 Mountain Brigade, 136 Mountain Brigade and 119 Mountain Brigade.
+This move will convert HQ Uttar Bharat from a Static Formation into 'Full-fledged Combat Arm'.

-There are two Static Area Formations:- Uttar Bharat Area and Madhya Bharat Area.
-Central Command earlier used to act as strategic reserve but now it is looking after Uttarakhand sector of Sino-Indian border.
+There are two Static Area Formations:– Uttar Bharat Area and Madhya Bharat Area.
+Central Command earlier used to act as a strategic reserve but now it is looking after Uttarakhand sector of Indo-Tibet and Indo-Nepal border.